DeanWen/Carnegie-Financial-Service/README.md

 Currenlty I implemented employee register action for testing.
 After you run on your local Tomcat Server,  You will see DAO Test page, once you click "Done" button, "Register Successfully" Message come out.

 Congratulations!
-You totally did that correct and start Coding your action now.
+You totally did that correctly and start Coding your action and jsp now.

 Let's Ace the Task!

 Dean W.
 Team 14 Infinity
-1/17/2015
+Last updated: 1/18/2015